Author: BC Writer

 In general, human hair is fairly resilient – able to withstand many chemicals, extremes of temperature and other stresses.
 However, many hair treatments do indeed place hair at risk.

 So far, Ronaldo’s hair choices seem to involve simple styling, using gel or wax to slick his hair down or spike it up.
-None of these styles in themselves should place undue stress on hair, but if Cristiano’s tastes take a shift towards more complex styles like braids and cornrows, his scalp health could be in danger.
+None of these common men’s hairstyles should place undue stress on his follicles, but if Cristiano’s tastes shift towards more complex styles like braids or cornrows, his scalp health could be in danger.

-Tightly braided hair styles place hair under a great deal of strain, which in turn generates strain on the hair follicles and scalp.
-If hair follicles continue to be stretched in this manner, they eventually deform, causing the attached hair to fall out and place future growth in doubt.
+Tightly braided styles place the follicles under a great deal of strain, which often results in a receding hairline.
+If hair follicles continue to be stretched in this manner, they eventually deform, causing the attached hair to fall out and place future hair growth in doubt.
 Hair loss of this type is known as Traction Alopecia.

 Another potentially damaging hair treatment is the use of extremely hot hair straighteners.
 Again, Ronaldo does not appear to favour the use of such devices, but whether this will remain the case is yet to be seen.